-With respect to the European PBN-IR which was a driver for airspace change but which is no longer applicable to UK aviation, GAL understands that there is still a need to remain compliant with the potential future UK embodiment of this policy that is currently subject to a Government consultation.
-2B) Changes to CAA requirements No Confirmation statement GAL is not aware of any changes to the CAA's requirements linked to the development of ACP-2019-46 that have arisen since the proposal was paused.
-The CAP1616 process has recently been updated to version 4 on 1 st March 2021.
-GAL has reviewed the amendments made as part of the v4 update and find no material impact on the work conducted on ACP-2019-46 to reach Stage 2a.
+With respect to the European PBN-IR which was a driver for airspace change but which is no longer applicable to UK aviation, SIAL understands that there is still a need to remain compliant with the potential future UK embodiment of this policy that is currently subject to a Government consultation 2B) Changes to CAA requirements No Confirmation statement SIAL is not aware of any changes to the CAA's requirements linked to the development of ACP-2019-03 that have arisen since the proposal was paused.
+The CAP1616 process has recently been updated to version 4 on 1st March 2021.
+SIAL has reviewed the amendments made as part of the v4 update and find no material impact on the work conducted on ACP-2019-03 to reach Stage 2a.
+It is noted that the CAA recommend that SIAL consider any relevant best practice published by ICCAN.
 Similarly, the recent publication of CAP2091, Policy on Minimum Standard for Noise Modelling, in January 2021, has no material impact on the work conducted on the ACP.
+SIAL understand the need to meet the requirements of this policy going forward.

-Q3) Have there been any changes to the list of identified stakeholders?
-3A) Stakeholder changes No Confirmation statement GAL has reviewed the stakeholders engaged during Stage 1 of the ACP and found no required changes to the list of identified stakeholders.
-GAL have not identified any additional stakeholders who require engagement since this ACP paused.
+3A) Stakeholder changes No Confirmation statement SIAL has reviewed the stakeholders engaged during Stage 1 of the ACP and found no required changes to the list of identified stakeholders.
+SIAL have not identified any additional stakeholders who require engagement since this ACP paused.
 However, some key industry stakeholders are no longer present.
 In addition, following local elections, there have been some changes to MSPs and councillors.
 These changes will be reflected in an updated version of the engagement plan.
-As part of the ACP restart process, a short stakeholder engagement exercise will take place to re-confirm all points of contact and advise representatives of GAL's approach to remobilising the proposal as part of the FASI programme and Airspace Masterplan process.
+As part of the ACP restart process, a short stakeholder engagement exercise will take place to re-confirm all points of contact and advise representatives of SIAL's approach to remobilising the proposal as part of the FASI programme and Airspace Masterplan process ------------------------- ---- ---